MatinNezami/ClientValidation/README.md

 </form>
 ```

-* You can check one input with one input for same
+* You can only check one input with one input for same

 For better understand run and read `test.html`